samwell-ho/openpgp-ca/openpgp-ca-bin/README.md

 Then you can create an OpenPGP CA instance for your organization:

 ```
-$ oca -d example.oca ca init example.org
+$ oca -d example.oca ca init --domain example.org softkey
 ```

 In this initialization step, OpenPGP CA creates an OpenPGP key for your CA.
-The key's User ID is set to `openpgp-ca@example.org` (you should make sure that that the CA email address is configured in your email setup to forward mail to you).
+The key's User ID is set to `openpgp-ca@example.org` (you should make sure that the CA email address is configured in your email setup to forward mail to you).

-The parameter `-d <filename>` specifies where OpenPGP CA will store the information in CA. This includes the private OpenPGP key of your CA and the public keys of members of your organization.
-In this example, we'll use the file `example.oca` as storage for our CA's data.
+The parameter `-d <filename>` specifies where OpenPGP CA will store the information of the CA. In `softkey` mode, this includes the private OpenPGP key of your CA and the public keys of members of your organization.
+In this example, we use the file `example.oca` as storage for our CA's data.

 ## Manage user's keys in your CA